Ajinkya016/REST-api/README.md

 # REST-api
-a rest api created in mongoose, express and nodejs
+A rest api created in mongoose, express and nodejs